domnantas/gilded-rose/README.md

 ### New feature

 There is a requirement for a new `Conjured` item feature.
 I have added tests which are initially failing.
+After that, it only took me a minute to add the new feature, which I attribute to the successful refactor.